lilab-bcb/cumulus/docs/cellranger/sc_multiome.rst

 	  - "gs://fc-e0000000-0000-0000-0000-000000000000/cellranger_output"
 	  -
 	* - include_introns
 	  - Turn this option on to also count reads mapping to intronic regions.
 With this option, users do not need to use pre-mRNA references.
-Note that if this option is set, cellranger_version must be >= 5.0.0.
-This option is used by *cellranger multi* and *cellranger count*.
 	  - true
 	  - true
 	* - no_bam
 	  - Turn this option on to disable BAM file generation.
-This option is only available if cellranger_version >= 5.0.0.
-This option is used by *cellranger-arc count*, *cellranger multi* and *cellranger count*.
 	  - false
 	  - false
-	* - expect_cells
-	  - Expected number of recovered cells.
-Mutually exclusive with force_cells.
-This option is used by *cellranger multi* and *cellranger count*.
-	  - 3000
-	  -
-	* - force_cells
-	  - Force pipeline to use this number of cells, bypassing the cell detection algorithm, mutually exclusive with expect_cells.
-This option is used by *cellranger multi* and *cellranger count*.
-	  - 6000
-	  -
 	* - arc_gex_exclude_introns
 	  - | Disable counting of intronic reads.
 In this mode, only reads that are exonic and compatible with annotated splice junctions in the reference are counted.
 	    | **Note:** using this mode will reduce the UMI counts in the feature-barcode matrix.